In bio you can read more information about us.

-Nowadays, it is considered the most important theatre company under 35 in Piedmont region, playing its shows all over Italy and abroad.
-“Gl’Innamorati (The lovers)” by Carlo Goldoni, co-produced with Teatro Stabile di Torino, totalled more than 70 representations in Piedmont, Tuscany, Sardinia, Emilia-Romagna, Lombardy, Friuli-Venezia Giulia, as well as China and Switzerland.
+‹‹Dealing with the classics as if they were contemporary texts and with contemporary texts as if they were classical texts›› since 2009, Il Mulino di Amleto (Turin, IT) directed now by Barbara Mazzi and Marco Lorenzi (theatre director) has been following this double path playing its shows all over Italy and abroad.
+“Gl’Innamorati (The lovers)” by Carlo Goldoni, co-produced with Teatro Stabile di Torino in 2014, totalled more than 80 representations in Piedmont, Tuscany, Sardinia, Emilia-Romagna, Lombardy, Friuli-Venezia Giulia, as well as China and Switzerland.
 Since 2014, the show was seen by more than 13000 people.
 After this, the collaboration with Teatro Stabile di Torino has led to the production of the school-aimed show “Cenerentola (Cinderella)” and of Georges Feydeau’s “L’albergo del libero scambio (Free Exchange Hotel)”, rewritten by Davide Carnevali (2015), and of “Romeo and Juliet” (2018).
 Also in 2015, the group joined the Festival delle Colline Torinesi for the first time, with the show “Mahagonny.
 A lighthearted post-capitalistic tragedy”, based on Bertolt Brecht’s dramaturgy.
 The show was produced thanks to the support of Compagnia di San Paolo foundation.